 Dress code?
 None except for special occasions or New Year’s Day.
-The dinners are usually themed and some members will dress up accordingly — Hawaiian, Oktoberfest and so on.
+The dinners are usually themed, and some members will dress up accordingly — Hawaiian, Oktoberfest, and so on.

-Best feature of the club?
+The best feature of the club?
 The view and the club upstairs.

 Describe your typical member.
 The most active are military veterans and members of the public.
-The club relies on volunteers for everything from cooking meals, decorations and providing boat rides to a yearly barbecue on July 4th for Travis Air Force Base personnel and their families and a yearly outing to Angel Island.
+The club relies on volunteers for everything from cooking meals, decorations, and providing boat rides to a yearly barbecue on July 4th for Travis Air Force Base personnel and their families and a yearly outing to Angel Island.

 Do you have a paid bartender?
 The upstairs bar does have paid bartenders.

 Are you open to the public on any nights?
 The upstairs Travis Marina bar is open to the public at night.

 Live music?
 Friday, Saturday, and Sunday afternoons.
 Sometimes on Thursday, also.

 Foodservice?
 PYC has monthly dinners for its members and their family and friends only.
 Travis Bar serves hamburgers, pizza, and hot dogs.

 Membership dues?
 Membership is free for active-duty members of the uniformed services; regular initiation is $50 with an annual fee of $280.

 Signature cocktail?
 No.